 CITY OF LONDON.-Last Sunday evening Mr. Wm.
-Jones, the late North and West Riding of Yorkshire lecturer, delivered a very excellent and instructive pit-lane. discourse to a numerously crowded congregation in the Hall of the Political Institute, 55, Old Bailey.
-On SOUTHAMPTON .- A public meeting was held Sunday evening next, Mr. Jones will again lecture in here on Whit-Monday, to adopt the Memorial to the the same place, the subject will be Political Justice.
-Queen, and the remonstrance to the House of Commons, On this occasion the admission for each person to the and also to hear the report from Mr. Bartlett, delegate hall will be twopence; the same will be given to the to the late Convention.
-The meeting, which was held lecturer to assist him to defray his expences during his
+South-street.
+S. Dancombe, and the Members who supported his Jones, the late North and West Riding of Yorkshire motion for a hearing at the bar of the House, the lecturer, delivered a very excellent and instructive pit-lane. discourse to a numerously crowded congregation in the Hall of the Political Institute, 55, Old Bailey.
+On BOUTHAMPTON .- A public meeting was held Sunday evening next, Mr. Jones will again lecture in pit-lane. here on Whit-Monday, to adopt the Memorial to the the same place, the subject will be Political Justice.
+Queen, and the remonstrance to the House of Commons, On this occasion the admission for each person to the lane. and also to hear the report from Mr. Bartiett delegate hall will be twopence; the same will be given to the to the late Convention.
+The meeting, which was held lecturer to assist him to defray his expences during his lane, sub-Treasurer. in a public place called the Marsh, was most numer- short stay in London.
+To commence at seven o'clock precisely.